-One is a small watch fob and the other is a larger medallion.
+1946.
+One is a small watch fob and the other is a larger medal.
 The designs are completely different, though.
 An

-Mint produced one medal and three commemorative medallions.
-These sold so well that the officials at the mint
+Japan Mint produced one medal and three commemorative table medals.
+These sold so well that the officials at

-anticipated the same thing for these constitution medals.
-So the Mint produced a large number of the items, of which
+the mint anticipated the same thing for these constitution medals.
+So the Mint produced a large number of the

 Commemorative medal (watch fob) NUMBER SOLD: 10,174 ORIGINAL PRICE: 283,349 yen